lisarussellfilms2/advocacy-os-backend/README.md

 Cloud-native AI agent architecture powering ArtsEnvoy.ai.

+## From Policy to Impact

+Advocacy OS transforms institutional policy and campaign briefs into structured narrative systems that generate deployable campaign assets at scale.

 ## Overview

 This repository contains the modular backend structure for an AI-native advocacy production system.